icerpc/icerpc-docs/pages/slice/encoding/index.md

 ---
 title: The Slice encoding
-description: Learn about the main characteristics of the Slice encoding.
 ---

-## Compact binary encoding
+## Compact binary serialization format

 The Slice encoding defines how each Slice language construct is encoded into a stream of bytes.
-It's a non-self describing binary encoding: the Slice encoding relies on the encoder and decoder sharing the same contract (Slice definitions) to achieve compactness.
+It's a non-self describing format: the Slice encoding relies on the encoder and decoder sharing the same contract (Slice definitions) to achieve compactness.

 For example: